MozeBaltyk/mozebaltyk.github.io/content/news/just-vs-makefile/index.md

 As you can see, the list is long and you end up with a beautifull tool which allow you to organize your tasks linked between them, autodocumented, and quite safe.
 It tries to avoid the complexity and idiosyncrasie of `Makefile`.
 In some way, `Makefile` code is nested with your shell and diving into an existing long script can become tedious.
+By the way, one project I did with justfile, [AnsiColt](https://github.com/MozeBaltyk/AnsiColt).

 ## source